testbook/ngx-videogular/.github/CONTRIBUTING.md

 ## Contributing Guidelines

-Hello and thank you for contributing to ngx-videogular!
+Hello and thank you for contributing to tb-videogular!

 Please, read this quick guideline to learn how to contribute to the project.